Since the very beginning, Country music has been a family. And now, Country is being created for the family.

 With Country’s mainstream popularity on the rise, and digital streams of children’s music exploding in the last two years (up 66 percent for on-demand listening, and more than 1250 percent for programmed playlists), it’s the perfect time for a big-picture project like this.
-Copperman hopes to turn it into a fully-realized brand, with multiple volumes, videos and tours injecting positivity into an era defined by distrust – but it will go even further than that.
-Through a charitable partnership with the CMA Foundation, Homegrown Kids will also take its inclusive message to schools, supporting music and art programs to foster understanding and help inspire a whole new generation of fans.
+Copperman hopes to turn it into a fully-realized brand, with multiple videos (like the “Dirt On My Boots” line dance) and tours injecting positivity into an era defined by distrust – but it will go even further than that.
 The Country music family is about to get a little bigger, and a little closer.

 Homegrown Kids cast members in their own words about the impact music has on their life: